WladimirW/netnei/tutorial/step_0/README.md

 ```

 This function asks in which mode to work.
 This is done by accessing the 'mode' variable.
 As our 'mode' doesn't change yet the function will only operate in "URL" mode for now.
 The URL to our test image is stored in 'jsonData'.
 It uses the following syntax: {"url": URLOfImage}.
-This will be the whole body of our request and contains only the address of the image, that needs to be analyzed by the Azure Cloud.
+This will be the whole body of our request and only contains the address of the image, that needs to be analyzed by the Azure Cloud.
 Now that were done with the request, we need to do something with the response.
 In the next tutorial step, we will actively use the information, for now we will only print it to the console.
-To do this we first add the following code at the end of our function:
+To do this we first add the following code **at the end of our function**:

 ```python
 # For now we only print the response: